 By 1964 the problem of traffic backups on the bay bridge was severe enough that the Maryland legislature authorized a report to study a new crossing.
 Kent County was one of the three crossings on the engineer’s list of candidates to solve the congestion.
 Because of cost, considerations, a parallel route next to the old span was selected.
 The second span, with a price tag of $145 million, was opened in 1972.
 However, it was noted that eventually all three spans would be necessary to combat the increasing demands of the future.

-Today, with long backups, particularly on summer weekends, the Maryland Transportation Authority (MdTA) has been tasked to complete a study, over the next two years, to recommend where to add a span to increase the capacity crossing the bay.
+Today, with summer peak traffic backups, the Maryland Transportation Authority (MdTA) has been tasked to complete a study, over the next two years, to recommend where to add a span to increase the capacity crossing the bay.
 Although this will be a years long project in the making, there is a real possibility that Kent County would be selected as the location for the third bridge and wide access highway cutting a large swath through the countryside.

 MdTA submitted a Notice of intent to prepare a Tier 1 Environmental Impact Statement(EIS) for the Chesapeake Bay Crossing to the Federal Government on October 11th, 2017.
 Thus, started the countdown for one of the largest and most costly, undertaking for transportation infrastructure in Maryland’s modern history.